This article describes the process of setting up and maintaining a Datto Private Node.

 zfs list | head command to check the available space on the array drives.
 The /dattoArray volume should be at the top of the list, and the Use% value should show less than 100%.

 /datto/scripts/checkWeightedSmart.sh command to check the node's hard drive health.
-This script runs a smart check on all drives, Checking for values > 0 in properties:
+This script runs a smart check on all drives, Checking for values greater than zero in properties:

 If the script detects a problem, it will return output similar to the following: